Ayush0054/arc/privacy-policy/privacy.md

 - **Deletion**: You have the right to request the deletion of your personal information.
 - **Objection**: You have the right to object to the processing of your personal information.

-To exercise any of these rights, please contact us at [Your Contact Information].
+To exercise any of these rights, please contact us at ayush5april@gmail.com.

 ## Changes to This Privacy Policy